Destination X (TV series)

 Destination X is an American reality competition television series that premiered on NBC on May 27, 2025.
 The series is hosted by Jeffrey Dean Morgan.
+In March 2026, the series was renewed for a second season.

 Production

 On April 5, 2024, it was announced that NBC had ordered the series.
 On September 19, 2024, the host, Jeffrey Dean Morgan, was announced.

 On April 24, 2025, it was announced that the series would premiere on May 27, 2025.
 The competitors were also announced.
 An exclusive sneak peek aired on May 3.

+On March 3, 2026, it was announced that the series was renewed for a second season.
+The cast was announced on June 10, 2026 and is expected to be released in 2027.

 Format

 In this competition series, contestants are sent to Europe and are transported by bus to various locations, while blindfolded.
 The primary objective is to guess the location to where they have been transported, and games are played along the way to gain clues.
 The contestant each week whose guess is farthest from their true location is eliminated, and the process is repeated.
 The last remaining contestant wins $250,000.